dssimmons-codes/AMDAT/README.md

 ## B. Non-capabilities

 AMDAT includes no built-in tools for visualization of either trajectories or properties of trajectories.
-All results are output in a text-based form and must be viewed in another software (exe pytho, julia, excel, matlab,...).
+All results are output in a text-based form and must be viewed in another software (exe python, julia, excel, matlab,...).
 AMDAT does not include the ability to aggregate statistics acquired based on multiple simulations; this requires use of post-analysis software, such as python, julia, matlab, igor, excel, or similar.

 AMDAT presently does not include multithreading, although this capability is planned for introduction in a future update.